MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 This is an annotation indicating to the Forge Mod Loader that the class is a Mod entry point.
 It contains various metadata about the mod.
 It also designates the class that will receive `@EventHandler` events.
 More information can be found at...
 (Coming Soon)

-All components of @Mod() are written inside the paratheses and chained together.
+All components of @Mod() are written inside the parantheses and chained together.
 There's only ever a single @Mod in your entire mod, sitting on top of your entry class.

 Components:

 `modid` [Required]
-This identifies your mod uniquely to Forge and should probably the first thing you enter.
+This identifies your mod uniquely to Forge and should probably be the first thing you enter.
 It's only visible internally.

 Example: @Mod(modid="examplemod")